ihor-shnaider2/cinema-api/README.md

 ## Scenario

 The cinema has one auditorium and is showing a single film at 19:00 tonight.
+Assume the URL sometimes delays or returns 404.
 Live seat availability is exposed via a JSON file on GitHub (our "flaky" upstream):

 https://raw.githubusercontent.com/ihor-shnaider2/cinema-api/main/seatmap-example.json